Emmanuel Mudiay: Žalgiris Kaunas (2021)

 On August 23, 2021, Mudiay officially signed a one-year deal with Lithuanian club Žalgiris Kaunas of the EuroLeague.

 On November 2, 2021, Mudiay and Žalgiris mutually parted ways.
 Mudiay averaged 7.4 points, 3.2 assists and 2.2 rebounds while shooting 32.5% from the field over 5 games with the club.

 Sacramento Kings (2021–2022)

 On December 22, 2021, Mudiay signed a 10-day contract with the Sacramento Kings.

-Iowa Wolves (2022–present)
+Iowa Wolves (2022–2023)

 On November 2, 2022, Mudiay was named to the opening night roster for the Iowa Wolves.

+Cangrejeros de Santurce (2023)

+On June 8, 2023, Mudiay signed with Cangrejeros de Santurce of the Puerto Rican league.

+Piratas de Quebradillas (2024–present)

+On February 13, 2024, Mudiay signed with the Piratas de Quebradillas of the Baloncesto Superior Nacional.

+On June 13, 2024, Mudiay was drafted by the Valley Suns in the 2024 NBA G League expansion draft.

+On July 1, 2025, Mudiay was named the 2025 BSN Most Valuable Player.

 National team career

 During the 2016 off-season, Mudiay was part of the USA Men's Select Team, a team selected to train with the USA Basketball Men's National Team in preparation for the 2016 Rio Summer Olympics.